 Regions and availability zones¶

-Binero cloud is conceptually designed and physically provisioned to provide segmentation into regions which in turn are split into availability zones.
+Binero cloud is conceptually designed and physically provisioned to provide segmentation into regions which in turn provides one or more availability zones.

-The main reason for wanting several physical locations is to build geo-redundant installations, meaning infrastructure that is able to withstand a disaster scenario.
+The main reason for wanting many physical locations is to build geo-redundant installations, meaning infrastructure that is able to withstand a disaster scenario.

 For example a properly designed geographically distributed application should in case of a force majeure event in a data center be able to handle without any disruption.